-- Three key steps for developing a data management strategy include:
+- Three key elements that every data management strategy must include:

 What is data management?